 The Graphics class contains a set of methods that you can use to create a vector shape.
 Display objects that support drawing include Sprite and Shape objects.
 Each of these classes includes a graphics property that is a Graphics object.
 The following are among those helper functions provided for ease of use: drawRect(), drawRoundRect(), drawCircle(), and drawEllipse().

-You cannot create a Graphics object directly from ActionScript code.
+You cannot create a Graphics object directly from Haxe code.
 If you call new Graphics(), an exception is thrown.

 The Graphics class is final; it cannot be subclassed.